Pepryan/openstack-resource/README.md

 - List instance on compute with vCPU
 - Move instance
 - Generate plot vCPUs allocation (work on progress, you can still see the generated image on your project directory)
+- Data will be automated sync with script
+- List all instance with image name, flavor name, VCPUs and RAM

 ### Tech used
 - Vanilla javascript, HTML, CSS